joalmei/Img2Mesh/README.md

 # Notes
-An alternative trainning notebook featuring a normal loss optimization for mesh fitting using faces normals is available (https://github.com/jvaaguiar/Img2Mesh/blob/master/Img2Mesh_Training_(Normal_Loss).ipynb)
+An alternative trainning notebook featuring a normal loss optimization for mesh fitting using faces normals is available [[link](https://github.com/jvaaguiar/Img2Mesh/blob/master/Img2Mesh_Training_(Normal_Loss).ipynb)]
 The results from this technique were not satisfatory.

+The presentation folder [[link](https://github.com/jvaaguiar/Img2Mesh/tree/master/presentation)] has the presentation further information about the solution design process.